Aricg/aricg.github.io/cicd.md

 Code-review
 -----------
-Your CI is only as good as your review, smaller diffs are easier to review, big changes languish
+Your CI is only as good as your review, smaller diffs are easier to review, big changes languish.

-Developers have to write their own tests
+Developers write their own tests
 -----------------------------------------
-Make it dead simple for them to add and tweak tests, put up the scafolding and document it well.
+Make it dead simple for them to add and tweak tests, put up the scaffolding and document it well.

 Only alert on failure
 ----------------------